opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 Flags that accept comma-seperated values such `--telemetry` can also accept a JSON array.
 This can be defined by passing in a file path ending in `.json` or inline as a JSON string.

-- Comma-seperated values: `--test-procedure="4gheap,trial-license"`
+- Comma-seperated values: `opensearch-benchmark ... --test-procedure="ingest-only,search-aggregations"`
-- JSON file: `cat test-procedure.json`
+- JSON file: `opensearch-benchmark ... --workload-params="params.json"`
 - JSON inline string: `opensearch-benchmark  ... --telemetry='["node-stats", "recovery-stats"]'`

 ## workload-path